gibbona1/learning_app/README.md

         - [x] get specific (num, name)
     - [ ] lesson
         - [ ] in UI, [display audio, spectrogram, metadata]
-        - [ ] make for all level zero items
+        - [x] make for all current level items when levelup
         - [ ] move item from level 0 to 1 when done
         - [x] create, get all, get by id, delete